AFD-SLU: Adaptive Feature Distillation for Spoken Language Understanding: EXPERIMENTS

 \textbf{Dataset and Evaluation metrics.} To evaluate the effectiveness of the proposed framework, we conduct experiments on the ProSLU dataset, a Chinese spoken language understanding benchmark that incorporates user profile information.
 The dataset contains 4,196 training utterances, 522 validation utterances, and 531 test utterances.
 Each utterance is accompanied by four user profile vectors and four context-aware vectors, and the annotations cover 14 intents and 99 slots.
 Model performance is assessed using three standard metrics: slot F1 score, intent accuracy, and overall accuracy.

 \textbf{Implementation Details.} We train our model on a NVIDIA RTX 4090D GPU equipped with 48 GB of memory.
 We optimize the model using the Adam and train it for 50 epochs, applying a dropout rate of 0.4.
-The hyperparameters \(\lambda_{\text{initial}}\) and \(\lambda_{\text{final}}\) are set to 0.1 and 0.7, respectively.
+The dynamic parameter $\lambda$ was selected based on comparative validation.
+Its initial and final values were set to $\lambda_{\text{initial}} = 0.1$ and $\lambda_{\text{final}} = 0.7$, respectively.
 We evaluate our method with both JPIS \cite{JPIS} and PRO-HAN \cite{PRO-HAN} serving individually as student models, and employ the gte\_Qwen2-1.5B-instruct \cite{GTE} as teacher model.
 For JPIS, we use a batch size of 1 and a learning rate of \(2 \times 10^{-4}\); for PRO-HAN, the batch size is 64 and the learning rate is \(1 \times 10^{-3}\).